alokyadavnp/BaghLearn/README.md

 ### Setup

-There are two sets of files under Behaviors folder.
+There are two sets of folder under Application, BoardGame_Module and Learning_Module.
+BoardGame_Module is divided into 4 sub folder naming Player_Movement, Sounds, Animation and Others

 ![alt text](images/module.PNG)

 #### BoardGame\_Module